 Our EO Modulators Can Be Mounted Using the PY005 5-Axis Stage, FT-EOMA Bracket and PY005A1 Base (Left) for a 2" (50.8 mm) Beam Height or Directly to the PY005 Stage (Right)

 The PY005 is a compact stage with five degrees of freedom.
 Two actuators adjust the yaw and Y axes, two actuators adjust the pitch and Z axes, and a single actuator adjusts the X axis.
+Two F19SC1 locking collars are epoxied onto the yaw and Y-axis actuators, acting as hard stops so these actuators cannot be overdriven.
+The pitch, X-axis, and Z-axis actuators bottom out inside bores, which prevents them from being overdriven.
+Please note that using F19SC1 collars with the pitch, X-axis, and Z-axis actuators is not recommended, as it will reduce the overall travel range of the stage.
 Click here for full information about the PY005 stage.

 An EO modulator can be mounted directly to the PY005 using the #8 counterbore accessible from the bottom of the stage (shown to the far right).
 This counterbore is accessible even when the PY005A1 base is attached to the stage.
 Additionally, the EO modulator can be mounted to the stage using the FT-EOMA adapter bracket (shown to the immediate right).
 When the FT-EOMA is used to mount the modulator and the PY005A1 mounting base is attached to the bottom of the stage, the optical axis of the EO modulator is positioned at a nominal height of 2" (50.8 mm) from the optical table.